dantegates/dantegates.github.io/_posts/2018-05-11-a-brief-primer-on-conjugate-priors.md

 $$f(\lambda;\alpha,\beta)\propto \lambda^{\alpha}e^{-\beta\lambda}$$

-Which, of course, is satisifed by the Gamma distribution and gives us the final calculation of the posterior probability
+Which, of course, is satisfied by the Gamma distribution and gives us the final calculation of the posterior probability

 $$
 \begin{equation}